medic/cht-docs/content/en/contribute/code/workflow.md

 {{< /tab >}}
 {{< /tabpane >}}

+#### Create a branch

+Any code should be in a branch in each repository you update.
+The name of the branch should be in the form `<issue-number>-<readable-name>`, for example, `1104-inclusive-export`.

+Push commits at least once a day to a remote repository, ensures that the code is always backed up and safe, protects agaist accidental deletes and allows team members to see the latest changes and work together more effectively.

+#### Pull requests

-A great way to facilitate discussion and collaboration is with a Draft PR.
+Create a Draft Pull Request to facilitate discussion and collaboration with quality assistance engineers and developers.

-Once you're confident that the change is complete and ready to be merged:
+Once you are confident that the change is complete and ready to be merged:

-1. Submit a PR for each of the repositories.
-Each PR message and description will become the commit message and description so keep the message concise, describe what and why rather than how, and link to the issue in the description (eg: "medic/cht-core#123").
+1. Change the Pull Request from `Draft` to `Ready for review`.
+2. The request title will be the commit message, it is important to follow the [commit message format]({{< ref "#commit-message-format" >}}) to name the Pull Request title properly.
+3. Add a description to the Pull request
+   3.1.
+Add a description of changes, decisions, back story, and any extra information for the reviewers to make facilitate the process and reduce follow ups.
+   3.2.
+Add a videos or screenshots of the tests you did before submitting the Pull Request.
+This increases understanding of the work, and allows the reviewers to catch anything that might have been missing.
+   3.3.
+Add the issue number, example: `medic/cht-core#123`
+4. Do a self-code review before asking for a review, this a good practice, almost always you will find things to fix.
+It saves a lot of time from you and the reviewers.
+5. Always assign a QA engineer and a developer as reviewers, they will give valuable feedback on their domain of expertise.
+It's okay to include one additional reviewer that might have more experience of a particular subject.
+6. Follow up on your PR, the review should happen in 24h business days.
+If you haven't received any feedback from the reviewers after that time, check if they are available, otherwise it's okay to reassign the review to another person.
-1. Wait for the builds to succeed and ensure there are no conflicts with the the main branch so the PR can be merged.
+7. Once the PR has been approved by a QA engineer and a developer, wait for the GitHub Actions to succeed and ensure there are no conflicts with the main branch.
-1. Pick one Reviewer for the PR and work with them until the code passes review.
-In some special cases more than one Reviewer may be necessary, but be specific about additional Reviewers and ensure you really need each of their additional reviews for a good reason.
-Remember, anyone can collaborate on PRs even if they aren't an official Reviewer.
-If you add a QA Engineer as a Reviewer, briefly comment in the ticket about what kind of testing review you expect from that engineer.

-Once all PRs have been approved:

-1. Write a useful commit message in the PR using the [commit message format]({{< ref "#commit-message-format" >}}).
-2. Click the button to "Squash and Merge" the PR.
+8. Double check the [commit message format]({{< ref "#commit-message-format" >}}) is correct.
+Make sure to recognize collaboration in the commit description: `Co-authored-by: <gitnub user>`
+9. Finally merge your work by selecting `Squash and merge`.
+This will compress all the commits into one, keeping the commit history in the repository clean.

+Additional considerations:

-3. If a backport is required cherry-pick the merged commit back to the release branches it's required in.
+1. If a backport is required cherry-pick the merged commit back to the release branches it's required in.
-4. Ensure the issue is added to the appropriate release milestone, which is the earliest semver version the change will be released in.
+2. Ensure the issue is added to the appropriate release milestone, which is the earliest semver version the change will be released in.
 This ensures it will be included in the release notes.
-5. Once all PRs have been merged, close the issue.
+3. Once all PRs have been merged, close the issue.
 This will automatically move it to "Done".

 ### Done